Updated: May 11, 2020

 Building your own running schedule allows you to tailor your mileage, rest days, speed workouts and cross training to best suit your current fitness levels, goals and schedule.
 By creating your own running training plan, you’ll set yourself up for long term success with a program that you can maintain for life.

-If you’re thinking about designing your own running program, here are a few guidelines to help you get started and create a running schedule that you can stick to for life.
+If you’re thinking about designing your own running program, check out these guidelines to help get started and create a running schedule that you can stick to for life.

 7 Guidelines for Building Your Own Running Training Plan